NVIDIA/k8s-device-plugin/README.md

 ## About

-The **VGPU device plugin** is based on NVIDIA device plugin([NVIDIA/k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin)), and on the basis of retaining the official features, it splits the physical GPU, and limits the memory and computing unit, thereby simulating multiple small VGPU cards.
-In the k8s cluster, scheduling is performed based on these splited VGPUs, so that different containers can safely share the same physical GPU and improve GPU utilization.
+The **vGPU device plugin** is based on NVIDIA device plugin([NVIDIA/k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin)), and on the basis of retaining the official features, it splits the physical GPU, and limits the memory and computing unit, thereby simulating multiple small vGPU cards.
+In the k8s cluster, scheduling is performed based on these splited vGPUs, so that different containers can safely share the same physical GPU and improve GPU utilization.In addition, the plug-in can oversell the global memory to a certain extent (the global memory used can be larger than the physical global memory), increase the number of shared tasks, and further improve the utilization of the GPU.
+You can refer to the performance test report below.

 ## Features

-- Specify the number of VGPUs divided by each physical GPU.
+- Specify the number of vGPUs divided by each physical GPU.
-- Limit VGPU's Global Memory.
+- Limit vGPU's Global Memory.
-- Limit VGPU's Streaming Multiprocessor.
+- Limit vGPU's Streaming Multiprocessor.

 ## Experimental Features

 - Global Memory overuse

-  The Global Memory of the VGPU can exceed the actual Global Memory of the GPU.
+  The Global Memory of the vGPU can exceed the actual Global Memory of the GPU.
 At this time, the excess part will be put in the RAM, which will have a certain impact on the performance.

 ## Known Issues

-- When the Global Memory is overused, if the Global Memory of a physical GPU is used up and there are vacant VGPUs on this GPU, the tasks assigned to these VGPUs will fail.
+- When the Global Memory is overused, if the Global Memory of a physical GPU is used up and there are vacant vGPUs on this GPU, the tasks assigned to these vGPUs will fail.
 - Currently, only computing tasks are supported, and video codec processing is not supported.

 ## TODO